w011e/llm-rag-practices/README.md

 ## 4.2 Evaluate retrieval

-Use generated sample questions to test and validate how well ElasticSearch setup retrieves relevant documents.
+Evaluate how well Elasticsearch retrieves relevant documents.
+This involves creating a "ground truth" dataset and assessing metrics like Hit-Rate (Recall) and Mean Reciprocal Rank (MRR).
 This process helps to fine-tune the search engine, ensuring it performs accurately and effectively.

 __Why Do We Need Evaluation?__
 Purpose: To assess how well the search engine retrieves relevant documents.